 Projected temperature trends: Projections indicate that, compared to the average in the 20th century, average annual temperatures could rise by more than 2°C in South Asia by the mid-21st century and exceed 3°C by the late-21st century under a high-emissions scenario.
 Under RCP2.6, average temperatures could rise by less than 2°C in the 21st century, except at higher latitudes, which could be up to 3°C warmer.
 Oceans in subtropical and tropical regions of Asia could warm under all emissions scenarios and would warm most at the surface.
-Projections indicate that the oceans in subtropical and tropical regions of Asia emissions scenarios and will warm under all emissions scenarios and will warm under all emissions scenarios and will warm under all emissions scenarios and will warm under all
+Projections indicate that the oceans in subtropical and tropical regions of Asia will warm under all emissions scenarios and will warm most at the surface.

 Projected rainfall trends: Projections also indicate that more rainfall will be very likely at higher latitudes by the mid-21st century under a high-emissions scenario and over southern Asia by the late-21st century.
-Under a low-emissions scenario, more rainfall at higher latitudes will be likely by mid-century but changes in rainfall are not likely at low latitudes.71
+Under a low-emissions scenario, more rainfall at higher latitudes will be likely by mid-century but changes in rainfall are not likely at low latitudes.